cross-solution/YawikDocs/source/modules.rst

 Auth
 ----

-the auth module is based on hybridauth.
+the auth module is based on _hybridauth: http://hybridauth.sourceforge.net/

 CV
 --